Mio in the Land of Faraway: Plot

 The film opens in modern Stockholm.
 Orphaned by his mother's death and father's disappearance, Bosse (Nicholas Pickard) suffers neglect by his guardians Aunt Edna (Gunilla Nyroos) and Uncle Sixten, as well as abuse from bullies.
 His best friend is Benke (Christian Bale), whose father Bosse envies.
 Running away one night to seek his own father, Bosse meets the kindly shopkeeper Mrs Lundin (Linn Stokke), who gives him an apple and asks him to mail a postcard.
 The postcard is addressed to the Land of Faraway, informing its King of Bosse's impending journey there.
 After Bosse mails the postcard, his apple turns golden.
 Dropping the transfigured apple in shock, Bosse stumbles upon a genie (Geoffrey Staines) trapped in a bottle and frees it.

 It turns out that this spirit has travelled from the Land of Faraway to seek Bosse, and that the golden apple is Bosse's identifying sign.
 With the boy clinging to his beard, the genie transports Bosse to the Land of Faraway and sets him down on Green Meadow Island.
 There, Bosse discovers that his real name is Mio, and that his father is the King (Timothy Bottoms).
-Treated with love and indulgence, Mio leads an idyllic life on Green Meadow Island.
+Treated with love and generosity, Mio leads an idyllic life on Green Meadow Island.
 He receives the horse Miramis as a gift from his father and makes friends with the local children.
 The latter include the farm boy Jiri, the shepherd boy Nonno, and the royal gardener's son Jum-Jum, who turns out to be Benke's double.
 Together, Mio and Jum-Jum learn to play pan flute music from Nonno.

-However, not all is well.
+Not all is well however.
 From a whispering well, Mio learns that an iron-clawed knight from the Land Outside, Kato (Christopher Lee), has been kidnapping children and making them his servants by ripping out their hearts and replacing them with stone.
 Those who refuse to serve him are transformed into birds and condemned to circle his castle in flight.
 Even his name induces terror when spoken.